frunkad/supports-color/README.md

 ### Ported Usage Methods
-If you porting another npm repo or your project needs --allow-env everywhere, you may use this method.
+If you are porting another npm repo or your project needs `--allow-env` everywhere, you may use this method.

 ```js
 import { supportsColor } from './ported.ts'